ChrisLTD/ChrisLTD.com/readme.md

 * Use "comments" variable to add disqus comments

 ## Local testing
-Compress JS, Compile SCSS, generate the site, and turn on server: `sh localtest.sh'
+Compress JS, Compile SCSS, generate the site, and turn on server: `sh test.sh'

 The future switch shows posts dated well into the future.